askmeegs/askmeegs/README.md

 - I'm Megan.
 I'm a developer who is passionate about making other developers' lives easier. 💻
 - I lead a competitive evaluations team for Google Cloud. ☁️
-- I enjoy: writing, TTRPGs, and playing music. 🎸
+- I enjoy: writing, gaming, and playing music. 🎸

 `✨ my skills ✨`